 The Company was incorporated under the laws of the Province of British Columbia and the Common Shares are listed for trading on the TSXV under the symbol "ATX".
 The Company is engaged in the acquisition, exploration, and discovery of mineral properties in South America.
-The Company's primary exploration properties are located in Chile.
-On December 19, 2024, the Company completed the acquisition of a 100% interest in the Valeriano Copper Gold Project located in Region III, Chile (the "Valeriano Project" or "Valeriano"), its only material property for purposes of applicable Canadian securities laws.
+The Company's primary exploration property is located in Chile.
+On December 19, 2024, the Company executed its Option agreement to acquire 100% interest in the Valeriano Copper Gold Project located in Region III, Chile (the "Valeriano Project" or "Valeriano"), its only material property for purposes of applicable Canadian securities laws.

-The Company's strategy is to create value for its shareholders by expanding and increasing the confidence and continuity of defined resources leading to an initial economic study at the Valeriano Project.
-The Company intends to do this through further exploration, study and marketing of the Valeriano Project which management believes represents a globally significant discovery within an emerging porphyry district.
+The Company's strategy is to create value for its shareholders by expanding and increasing the confidence and continuity of defined resources while continuing to explore and expand the mineralized footprint at the Valeriano Project, leading to a resource update in 2025.
+The Company intends to do this through further successful exploration, advancing engineering and other studies in collaboration with its partners or by other third parties to position Valeriano as a leading exploration-development project within an emerging porphyry district.